andrasreka96/glassStoreTesting/README.md

 Upon changes on the test file(s) the tests are re-run and the browser window refreshes.

 With the `ng test --code-coverage` command the statement, branch, function and line coverage could be checked.
 The result is visible in the __APP\glass-store-app\coverage\glass-store-app\index.html__ file.

+To run the end-to-end tests, use the `ng e2e` command.